 A tomato’s acidity is at its highest when raw.
 Tomatoes contain more than ten types of acid, including citric acid, malic acid, and ascorbic acid.
 They also have a pH level of between 4.3-4.9.
-To put this into context, seven on the pH scale is neutral – anything below this is considered acidic.
+To put this into context, seven on the pH scale is neutral, while anything below this figure is considered acidic.

 However, ripe tomatoes contain lower levels of acidity and have a sweeter taste.
 As a result, ripe tomatoes are OK to feed your parrot in moderation.
 Because parrots instinctively understand ripeness in food, they will likely reject orange tomatoes but avoid offering them under-ripe tomatoes anyway.

 Can Parrots Eat Cherry Tomatoes?

 Because of their smaller, more manageable size, cherry tomatoes are much easier for parrots to eat.
-Cherry tomatoes also have a sweeter taste that many parrots prefer to larger tomatoes.
+Cherry tomatoes have a sweeter taste that parrots prefer over larger tomatoes.

 However, cherry tomatoes have the same issues as raw tomatoes because they’re highly acidic.
 It’s also easier to overfeed parrots cherry tomatoes.
-If you’re able to limit your parrot’s cherry tomato intake to one or two every once in a while, they’re a safe and nutritious addition to a parrot’s diet.
-Any more will cause problems.
+If you’re able to limit your parrot’s cherry tomato intake to 1-2 per week, they’re a safe and nutritious addition to your parrot’s diet.

 Can Parrots Eat Canned Tomatoes?

-Canned tomatoes must be avoided as a parrot snack.
-The canning process involves the addition of acid to prevent the tomatoes from going moldy inside the can.
+Avoid feeding your parrot canned tomatoes.
+The canning process involves adding acid to prevent the tomatoes from going moldy when inside the can.
 It also prevents the growth of Clostridium botulinum, which is the bacteria responsible for food poisoning.

 Can Parrots Eat Sun-Dried Tomatoes?

 Sun-dried tomatoes are one of the safest tomato varieties for parrots to eat.
-During the drying process, most of the acid gets neutralized, reducing them to safer levels.
+During the drying process, most of the acid is neutralized, reducing them to much safer levels.